8xNehanSS/ConsoleWeatherApp/README.md

 # First Project

 I will continue working on this project.
+Actually stil deciding on the project.